Spotted Danio - Danio nigrofasciatus

 Aquarium Suitability:

-It is not suitable for tiny bowls, aggressive cichlid tanks, predator aquariums or communities with large fish that may swallow it.
+They are not suitable for aggressive cichlid tanks, predator aquariums, very warm low-oxygen setups, tiny unfiltered tanks or communities with large fish that may swallow them.

 Recommended Aquarium Size: